ProJensen/Active-Directory-Proxmox/Lab03-Domain-Join-Client/README.md

 As the IT administrator, I need to prepare a Windows 11 client device and join it to the domain so that it can be centrally managed through Active Directory.

 ## Objectives
-- Rename the Windows 11 client computer name
+- Rename the Windows 11 client computer
 - Configure the client network settings for domain communication
 - Set the client DNS server to the Domain Controller
 - Join the client to the Active Directory domain